-- e) The applicant parent's need for services is based in part or in whole on time spent working as a volunteer, or in any similar capacity in which no wages are earned, paid, or expected.
-Unpaid work of this kind also shall not count toward the minimum number of work hours required for CCAP income eligibility. - 6) Exceptions.
-In certain circumstance, families unable to meet the need for services requirements may qualify for an exception that allows authorization of CCAP services.
-The exceptions are as follows: - a) One parent in a two-parent family has a documented disability that states that parent is unable to care for the child.
-Exceptions may be granted if the family provides written verification to a department representative from a qualified licensed health care practitioner, program or facility indicating that the parent cannot provide appropriate care of the child due to a neurophysiological, psychological or emotional disorder, physical impairment, or serious health condition.

-Requests for an exception shall be made on forms approved by DHS, and submitted along with the required medical documentation for review and approval by a CCAU representative.
-Any health information requested or obtained for the purposes of this section shall be subject to the privacy protections established in state law and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

-b) Parents with disabilities.
-Employed parents determined to have disabilities may be exempt from meeting the minimum number of hours of work and the minimum wage requirements required to establish a need for services set forth in this subsection.
-An exemption shall not be granted until an assessment by an appropriate entity or provider of the parent's condition is complete, a final determination of disability is made, and the documentation verifying the parent's disability is submitted to DHS.

-Final decisions on whether an exemption is warranted, shall be made by a CCAU supervisor.
-Notice of the decision shall be provided to the parent requesting the exemption in accordance with the requirements of Section 0850.02.09 of this rule.

-- c) Short Term, Employer Authorized Absences.
+- F. Exceptions.
+In certain circumstances, families unable to meet the need for services requirements may qualify for an exception that allows authorization of CCAP services.
+The exceptions are as follows: - 1.
+Parents with disabilities.
+Employed parents determined to have disabilities may be exempt from meeting the minimum number of hours of work and the minimum wage requirements required to establish a need for services set forth in this Subsection.
+An exemption shall not be granted until an assessment by an appropriate entity or provider of the parent's condition is complete, a final determination of disability is made, and the documentation verifying the parent's disability is submitted to DHS. - Final decisions on whether an exemption is warranted, shall be made by a CCAU supervisor. - b.
+Notice of the decision shall be provided to the parent requesting the exemption in accordance with the requirements of Section 0850.02.08 of this rule. - 2.
+Short Term, Employer Authorized Absences.
 Short- term, employer authorized, absences from work for family/medical leave, vacations, or annual or personal leave are considered to be within the parameters of employment and will not adversely affect the scope of eligibility or ability to utilize CCAP authorized care, as long as the parent retains "employee" status during such absences.
-In addition, the following criteria must be met: - i) The parent's absence from work does not exceed twenty- one (21) consecutive days in a certification period.

-Absences that extend beyond these time limits must be reported in accordance with Section 0850.02.09(3) and may result in a change in the scope of CCAP authorized services.
-CCAP payment for parent absences from work shall not exceed two (2) weeks as outlined in Section 0850.02.07 of this rule.

-ii) There is an expectation on the part of both the parent and the employer that the parent will return to work once the authorized absence or period of leave is over.

-- d) Job Loss/Temporary Unemployment.
-An eligibility grace period may be granted in cases when a parent of a child receiving CCAP authorized services is unable to meet the minimum number of work hours required to maintain a need for CCAP services due to temporary unemployment as a result of job loss or the transition between jobs.
-In addition, the following criteria must be met: - i) The eligibility grace period shall not exceed twenty- one (21) consecutive days in a certification period from the date the period of temporary unemployment begins. - ii) The grace period shall not be extended or renewed. - iii) A parent who does not report a change in employment in accordance with the requirements established in 0850.02.09(3) shall not be granted a CCAP eligibility grace period unless good cause for the failure to report is shown. - iv) The department reserves the discretion to require a temporarily unemployed parent to submit any documentation deemed necessary to verify that continuation of CCAP eligibility during the grace period is warranted. - $\ensuremath{\mathbf{v}})$ New applicants do not qualify to request a CCAP eligibility grace period.
+In addition, the following criteria must be met: - The parent's absence from work does not exceed twenty- one (21) consecutive days in a certification period. - i.
+Absences that extend beyond these time limits must be reported in accordance with Section 0850.02.08(C)(2), and may result in a change in the scope of CCAP authorized services. - ii.
+CCAP payment for parent absences from work shall not exceed two (2) weeks as outlined in Section 0850.02.06 of this rule. - b.
+There is an expectation on the part of both the parent and the employer that the parent will return to work once the authorized absence or period of leave is over. - 3.
+Job Loss/Temporary Unemployment.
+An eligibility grace period may be granted in cases when a parent of a child receiving CCAP authorized services is unable to meet the minimum number of work hours required to maintain a need for CCAP services due to temporary unemployment as a result of an involuntary job loss (excluding a quit without good cause) or the transition between jobs.
+In addition, the following criteria must be met: - a.
+The eligibility grace period shall not exceed twenty- one (21) consecutive days in a certification period from the date the period of temporary unemployment begins. - b.
+The grace period shall not be extended or renewed. - c.
+A parent who does not report a change in employment in accordance with the requirements established in 0850.02.08(C) (2) shall not be granted a CCAP eligibility grace period unless good cause for the failure to report is shown. - d.
+The department reserves the discretion to require a temporarily unemployed parent to submit any documentation deemed necessary to verify that continuation of CCAP eligibility during the grace period is warranted. - e.
+New applicants do not qualify to request a CCAP eligibility grace period.

-0850.02.06 CRITERIA FOR SHORT TERM SPECIAL APPROVAL
+0850.02.05 CRITERIA FOR SHORT TERM SPECIAL APPROVAL